 – helps them develop their creativity

-– helps them to become kinder, more patient and more compassionate
+– helps them to become kinder, more patient, and more compassionate

 – helps them to develop empathy

-– helps them to develop better judgement.
+– helps them to develop better judgment.

 Many people who are spiritual report becoming more aware of the RECIPRICOL element of life (ie we tend, to some extent at least, to ‘reap what we sow’).